fusterma/JUAS2024B/installation_guide.md

 JupyterLab is a user-friendly environment to work with Python.
 You can find an overview on JupyterLab [here](https://jupyterlab.readthedocs.io/en/stable/).

-> If you already have your favorite Python distribution installed on your laptop, including JupyterLab, you might want to skip the [installation](#installation) and jump to [launch Jupyter Lab](#Launch-jupyter) and [test that everything works](#test-that-everything-works).
+> If you already have your favorite Python distribution installed on your laptop, including JupyterLab, you might want to skip the [installation](#installation) and jump to [launch Jupyter Lab](#Launch-jupyter) and test that everything works downloading and executing [this Jupyter-notebook](PythonBasicTutorial/PythonBasic.ipynb).

 ## Installation